 Long-term side effects

 To date, long-term side effects haven’t been reported in people using Epclusa to treat hepatitis C.

 However, if you already have cirrhosis (scarring on the liver), it’s possible that you’ll have symptoms of liver damage, even after you finish treatment with Epclusa.
 The drug clears the hepatitis C virus from your body, but it can’t reverse liver damage that’s already present.

 If you have cirrhosis, your doctor will closely monitor your liver function, both during and after your treatment with Epclusa.

 Epclusa is approved by the Food and Drug Administration (FDA) to treat hepatitis C, which is an infection caused by the hepatitis C virus.
-The drug is approved for use in adults as well as children who are at least age 6 years or weigh about 37.5 pounds (lb).
-That’s equal to 17 kilograms (kg).
+The drug is approved for use in adults as well as children who are at least 3 years old.

 - 400 milligrams (mg) of sofosbuvir/100 mg of velpatasvir